Level/abstract-leveldown/UPGRADING.md

 })
 ```

-### Empty `errorValues()` test was removed

-If your implementation tests were calling this directly, simply remove usage.

 ### Seeking became part of official API

 If your implementation previously defined the public `iterator.seek(target)`, it must now define the private `iterator._seek(target)`.
 The new public API is equal to the reference implementation of `leveldown` except for two differences: